PgDip; MSc ADULT NURSING

 • Dissertation (MSc only)

-This module provides you with the opportunity to undertake original enquiry in a chosen area of professional practice, either through a systematic review of the literature or a research/work-based project such as service evaluation or audit.
+This module provides you with the opportunity to undertake original enquiry in a chosen area of professional practice.
 You will be able to consolidate and extend your knowledge and understanding of research and evaluation design and associated methods of enquiry during six taught sessions.
 You will subsequently be supported by a named supervisor to develop the practical skills necessary to plan and carry out your chosen project.

 Top-up to MSc